SCL-Project/Regulatory/Reimbursement Fraud/README.md

 ### 4. Deploy the Contracts
    - Switch to the 'Deploy & Run Transactions' tab.
-   - Connect to your chosen Ethereum environment using the 'Environment' dropdown.
+   - Connect to your chosen Ethereum environment use the 'Injected Environment' dropdown.
+(Your metamask wallet must be connected to the Sepolia Network)
    - Select the contract you wish to deploy from the 'Contract' dropdown.
    - Enter any necessary constructor parameters
    - Click 'Deploy' to deploy each contract.